SAP/spartacus-docs/_pages/home/updating-to-version-2211.35/migration.md

    git commit -m "update Spartacus libraries to 2211.36.1 except schematics"
    ```

-1. Run the following command in the workspace of your Angular application to update the `@spartacus/schematics` package, and to simultaneously run the `update` schematics:
+1. Run the following command in the workspace of your Angular application:

    ```bash
    ng update @spartacus/schematics@2211.36
    ```

+   This command runs the `update` schematics, which updates your `@spartacus/schematics` package to `2211.36.1` as part of the process.

 1. Consult [Technical Changes in Spartacus 2211.36](./typescript-manual.doc.md) for information about additional changes that have been introduced in Spartacus 2211.36.